perdedora/lolisafe/README.md

 * Front-end pages templating with [Nunjucks](https://mozilla.github.io/nunjucks/).
 * A more integrated Cloudflare support (automatically purge files remote cache upon deletion, and more).
 * Chunked uploads to support 100MB+ files when hosted behind Cloudflare, or any other proxies with file upload size limits.
+* Upload remote URLs (have the service download those remote files for you).
 * Performant rate limits powered by [rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible).
 * Albums with shareable pretty public pages.
 * User dashboard to manage own uploads and albums.